 17. Or rub lemon or grapefruit essential oils all over them.

-Be sure to use a carrier like coconut oil, and be sure you don’t spend a lot of time in the sun after you put citrus oils on your skin; you can get a chemical burn.
+Be sure to use a carrier like coconut oil; otherwise, the essential oils can cause irritation.
+Also, avoid spending a lot of time in the sun after you put citrus oils on your skin; you can get a chemical burn.

 Otherwise, this should bring relief to swollen feet!